 Population ageing and growing longevity have been continuously increasing the demand for long-term care and for skilled care professionals in the UNECE region.
 To prepare for this surge in demand, long-term care services need to be continually expanded and adjusted, while ensuring access for all and maintaining high quality.

-The policy seminar aims to provide space for discussion and experience exchange between members of the Standing Working Group on Ageing and other stakeholders, reflecting on the main determinants of quality in long-term care, some of the key associated challenges, as well as mechanisms and tools for quality assurance.
+The policy seminar, attended by 44 individuals from 19 different member States, provided a space for discussion and experience exchange on the topic of quality long-term care between members of the Standing Working Group on Ageing and other stakeholders.The discussions focused on the main determinants of quality in long-term care, the key challenges associated with them, along with specific mechanisms and tools for ensuring quality.

-English and Russian interpretation
+English and Russian interpretation was provided.